aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.7.rst.txt

     Python exception:
-        TypeError: unsupported operand type(s) for //: 'dict' and 'float'
+        TypeError: unsupported operand type(s) for //: 'dict' and 'int'

     A TypeError is usually caused by trying to combine two incompatible types of objects,